 - What does a naughty puppy get up to while its owners are asleep?

 - Imagine everyone had a horse to ride instead of a car to drive.
 What would life be like?

 Fiction Writing Prompts for Kids

-Though they might not understand the complex workings of character and plot development, kids can still start creating fiction.
-Their minds are capable of telling stories.
-Starting with short pieces of fiction can teach them how to become a better writer.
+Though they might not understand the complex workings of character and plot development, kids can still start creating fiction if they are provided with story starters.
+Their minds are capable of telling their own stories.
+Starting with short pieces of fiction can teach them how to become a writer in the long run.